ThreeSixtyGiving/standard/documentation/src/licensing.md

 -------------
 Please contact the support team: support [at] threesixtygiving.org

-Support is provided by [Open Data Services](http://opendataservices.coop/ "Open Data Services") through the 360Giving Helpdesk, which is funded by 360Giving.

 _Note: Helpdesk services are provided on a best efforts basis, without warranty of the accuracy or completeness of information provided._